lanl/pymplot/README.md

-# Pymplot: A lightweight matplotlib-based application package for plotting 1D, 2D and 3D scalar datasets
+# `pymplot`: An open-source, lightweight plotting package for efficient visualization of multi-dimensional geophysical data

 ## Description

-**pymplot** is a lightweight python+matplotlib-based application package for efficiently generating high-quality plots for 1D, 2D and 3D scalar data.
+**pymplot** is a lightweight python + matplotlib based application package for efficiently generating high-quality plots for multi-dimensional scalar data.
 See our paper for further details.

-LANL C number for this package: C20105
+LANL C number: C20105

-Developer: Kai Gao @ EES-17, LANL
+Author: Kai Gao @ EES-17, LANL

-## Reference

-We will submit an associated paper.
-The paper draft is in doc.

 ## Installation